arnbme/nyckelharpa/README.md

 * Follow instrucions in Section 6 above, generating the NCKL-child-contact-sensors, and the NCKL-Panic Contact

 2. Setup HSM's devices for Forced Arming:
-* In Intrusion-Away, Intrusion-Home, and Intrusion-Night, "Contact Sensors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s), and add the NCKL-Panic-Contact
+* In Intrusion-Away, Intrusion-Home, and Intrusion-Night, "Contact Sensors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s)
 * In "Configure/Arming/Disarming/Cancel Options", "Delay only for selected doors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s)

 3. How to Force Arm, a two step process: Arming that fails normally, then Arming again within 15 seconds